-The Office of Youth Services and Conversation On Forgiveness For Youth are sponsoring FREE Forgive For Good Workshops presented by Fred Luskin, Ph.D., former Director of the Stanford Forgiveness Project, to promote forgiveness life skill training for youth and families.
+The Office of Youth Services & Unity Church of Hawai'i are sponsoring a FREE Forgive For Good Workshop presented by Fred Luskin, Ph.D., Director of the Stanford Forgiveness Project, and Trainers in Training (who are participating in a year-long program to learn how to conduct the forgiveness workshop) to promote forgiveness life skill training for youth and families.

+The workshop will be held on Sunday, May 3, 2009, 1:30 p.m. - 5:00 p.m. at the Unity Church of Hawaii, 3608 Diamond Head Circle, Honolulu.
 Participants will learn the basics of forgiveness methods, including simple techniques for facilitating self change and an enhanced repertoire of forgiveness skills to help others.
 This training opportunity is part of the ongoing Forgiveness Life Skill Project that is focused on developing effective forgiveness curriculum, resources and training for applications in various youth and family service settings.

-To register for Forgive For Good Workshops, complete the form below and fax to: (808) 587-5734 by Friday, March 14, 2008.
+To register for Forgive For Good Workshops, complete the form below and fax to: (808) 587-5734 or email to mchinen@dhs.hawaii.gov by Wednesday, April 29, 2009.
 Please contact Merton Chinen at (808) 587-5712 or e-mail mchinen@dhs.hawaii.gov for questions and further information.
 There is no cost for this training opportunity; however, pre-registration requested since enrollment will be limited.